menandmice/micetro_docs/guides/implementation/external_auth.rst

 Okta
 ^^^^

-To get the needed properties for other configuration an application first needs to be set up at the provider.
+To get the needed properties for other configurations an application first needs to be set up at the provider.

 .. list-table:: Okta Application